Avengers 4: Endgame trailer gives us emotional Cap, first look at Ronin

 Welcome to Avengers: Endgame.

-"Thanos did exactly what he said he was going to do," says Black Widow.
+"Thanos did exactly what he said he was going to do," Black Widow says.
 "He wiped out 50 percent of all living creatures."

-"We lost, all of us," Cap says.
+"We lost, all of us," Captain America says.
 "We lost friends, we lost family, we lost a part of ourselves.
 This is the fight of our lives."

 The trailer features a lot of (beardless) Cap, but more importantly we get our first look at Hawkeye (slash Ronin, maybe?)
 IN YEARS.
 (Probably both for us and the Avengers, truthfully.)

-Also, let's not forget that the first Avengers: Infinity War trailer featured footage never seen in the movie and classic misdirection.
+Also, let's not forget the first Avengers: Infinity War trailer featured footage never seen in the movie.
 This trailer probably won't be much different.
 Not that we think this shot of Ronin is a misdirect, but it certainly looks like a very different Hawkeye than we've seen before.
 Same timeline?
 New universe?
 Big questions all around.

-Here are some new things we've learned from the trailer (and some things we have questions about):
+Here are some new things we learned from the trailer (and some things we have questions about):

 - How did SCOTT LANG (aka Ant-Man) get out of the quantum realm?!?
 Cap sees the smallest Avenger on a screen and says, "Is this an old message?"
 Feels like we're going to be asking that question more than once.
 (Yes, probably a time vortex, but still.)